A NOTE FROM THE CEO/PRESIDENT

 In this brochure are sponsorship levels and information on our current and upcoming initiatives.
-Please consider partnering with the Pax Center to help LaPorte County be well-fed and well-loved.
+Please consider partnering with the Pax Center in 2020 to help LaPorte County be well-fed and well-loved.

 Board of Trustees